'I am able to work on projects which help combat environmental and social issues...'

 Ben first discovered the Chemical and Process Engineering field from wanting to study something that combined his interests in chemistry and maths at UC.

-‘Throughout the course of my undergraduate studies I learned a lot about how process engineering is involved in the field of combatting pollution and renewable energies, and decided I wanted to be involved.’
+‘Throughout the course of my undergraduate studies I learned a lot about how process engineering is involved in the field of combating pollution and renewable energies, and decided I wanted to be involved.’

 Internships during his bachelor’s degree were key learning opportunities for Ben to see how his studies applied to the real-world industry.